tanksdude/automated-reddit-video-tool/README.md

 0. install the programs listed above (or change the script as you need)
 1. Obtain the comment you wish to be read aloud.
 Paste it into a text file.
 2. (Non-developer step) Open the command line and `cd` to where you placed this project.
 For example, `cd C:/Users/<name>/Desktop/automated-reddit-video-tool`.
-3. Split the comment by sentences: `python comment_splitter.py [comment input file] [line-by-line output name]` (non-developers: run this through the command line)
+3. Split the comment by sentences: `python comment_splitter.py <comment input file> <line-by-line output name>` (non-developers: run this through the command line)
 4. (Optional) Manually edit the output file to adjust anything you want.
 For example, extra pauses when reading a comma-separated list or splitting after emojis.
-5. (Optional) Generate a test image of the full comment, so you can change the font size and image size and stuff: `python comment_test_image.py [line-by-line input file] [png file output name]`
+5. (Optional) Generate a test image of the full comment, so you can change the font size and image size and stuff: `python comment_test_image.py <line-by-line input file> <png file output name>`
-6. Take that output and have it read aloud: `python comment_to_speech.py [line-by-line input file] [mp4 file names]` (have a "$" in the MP4 name, because that's where the numbers will go)
+6. Take that output and have it read aloud: `python comment_to_speech.py <line-by-line input file> <mp4 file names>` (have a "$" in the MP4 name, because that's where the numbers will go)
 7. Note: To edit the parameters of the final output, you will need to edit the constants at the top of `comment_to_speech.py`.
 The font is Verdana because that's what Reddit uses.
 8. Throw the MP4 files into your favorite video editor and do what you want!
 9. (Optional) There's an AutoHotkey script included with this project (`kdenlive_size_adjustment.ahk`) to speed up editing in Kdenlive, since Kdenlive scales the video and I didn't want that.

 There are ways to further automate this process but that's beyond the scope of this project.

+If you get the error `'python' is not recognized as an internal or external command, operable program or batch file.`, this means you haven't added Python to PATH.
+The easiest fix would be to reinstall Python and check "Add Python to PATH" at the start of the installation.
+Another solution is to [manually do that yourself](https://www.geeksforgeeks.org/how-to-add-python-to-windows-path/).
+The least-intrustive option is to change all `python` commands into `py -3`.

 ### Bonus